OCA/bank-payment/account_payment_blocking/README.rst

 =====

-To use this module, set the "Blocked" flag on supplier invoices or on payable/receivable move lines.
+To use this module, set the "Blocked" flag on supplier invoices or on payable/receivable journal items.

-These moves will not be proposed for inclusion un payment orders.
+These invoices will not be proposed for inclusion in payment orders.

 For further information, please visit: